 Decision Analytics and Service Science

-The Decision Analytics and Service Science Track got started more than 20 years ago at the HICSS-31 in 1998 under the name Modelling Technologies and Intelligent Systems that Dan Dolk of the Naval Postgraduate School introduced.
-The name and the focus shifted at HICSS-33 to Decision Technology in Management that Dan Dolk now introduced in order to get contributions to the use of information systems to support managerial planning, problem solving and decision making.
-This theme continued for 12 years (through HICSS-44) under the leadership of Dan Dolk and with quite some success, as the track most of the time had 12 mini-tracks, which kept collecting good contributions of high-quality papers.
+The Decision Analytics and Service Science Track got started more than 20 years ago at the HICSS- 31 in 1998 under the name Modelling Technologies and Intelligent Systems that Dan Dolk of the Naval Postgraduate School introduced.
+The name and the focus shifted at HICSS-33 to Decision Technology in Management with a focus on the use of information systems in support of managerial planning, problem solving and decision making.
+The theme changed to Decision Technology and Service Science for HICSS- 43.
+The track was run with quite some success, as the track most of the time had around 12 minitracks that kept collecting good contributions in the form of highquality papers.

-The track reacted to the rise of the mobile technology early on and started a mini-track on mobile commerce and mobile services at HICSS-35 in 2002.
-Mobile technologies then got quickly picked up by most of the other tracks and the plans we had to get a critical mass of papers on mobile services concentrated to one track could be realized only at HICSS-45.
-The track changed name to Decision Technology, Mobile Technologies and Service Science at HICSS-45 in 2012 when Dan Dolk asked Prof Christer Carlsson of the Abo Akademi University in Finland to join him as track cochair.
+The track reacted to the rise of mobile technology early on and started a mini-track on mobile commerce and mobile services at HICSS-35 in 2002.
+Mobile technologies quickly got adopted by several other tracks and a concentration of a critical mass of papers to one track could be realized only at HICSS-45.
+The track changed name to Decision Technology, Mobile Services and Service Science in 2012 when Dan Dolk asked Prof Christer Carlsson of the Abo Akademi University in Finland to join him as track co-chair.

-As Dan Dolk stepped down from the chairmanship after running the track successfully for 14 years, Haluk Demirkan, University of Washington, was elected to join Christer Carlsson as track co-chair.
-The discussion had been going on for a couple of years that decision support for managers should start to incorporate the new analytics movement that had started to take over from the classical Operations Research and Management Science as a major shift in producing critical data, information and knowledge for managerial planning, problem solving and decision making.
-The analytics relies on software that makes it possible to make use of advanced analytical methods as part of corporate and enterprise information systems.
-The track changed name to the form of Digital Analytics, Mobile Services and Service Science for HICSS-46 in 2013.
+As Dan Dolk stepped down after running the track successfully for 14 years, Prof Haluk Demirkan, University of Washington, was elected to join Christer Carlsson as track co-chair.
+Discussions had been going on for some years to incorporate the new analytics movement which is a major shift in producing critical data, information and knowledge for managerial planning, problem solving and decision making.
+Analytics relies on software to make use of analytical theory and advanced algorithms as part of corporate and enterprise information systems.
+The track changed name to Decision Analytics, Mobile Services and Service Science for HICSS-46 in 2013.

-One more change was made for HICSS-53, the name is now Digital Analytics and Service Science as mobile services have merged with digital services, at least in the perceptions of the users.
-Digital technology is moving into the core of research in information systems and digital analytics into business and the use of information systems.
+One more change was made for HICSS-53, the name is now Decision Analytics and Service Science (DA/SS) as mobile services have merged with digital services, at least in the perceptions of the users.
+Digital technology is moving into the core of research in information systems and digital analytics into both business planning and the use of information systems.

 There have been several memorable events organized by the track over the two decades of operation.
 Space does not permit to report them in any detail – we discussed them in one of the history sessions at HICSS-50 – but the full-day workshop Evolution of Mobile Ecosystems that Nokia and Microsoft organized at HICSS-46 is probably historic, some of the disruptions that changed the mobile technology industry forever emerged in the workshop.
-Nokia is now the No.2 global corporation in digital network technology and a forerunner in 5G networks.
+Nokia later sold its mobile phones division to Microsoft and refocused on digital network technology and became a forerunner in 5G networks.
 Microsoft decided to not pursue a third ecosystem in mobile technology and software but has recently introduced a new, fully integrated line of support tools.

 The DA/SS Track works out emerging managerial and organizational decision-making strategies, processes, tools, technologies, services and solutions in the Digital Age.
 This is done in 2 interrelated themes.
-The first theme, Analytics, focuses on decision making processes, analytics tools and supporting technologies which has collected papers on big data and analytics, cognitive analytics, service analytics, decision support, gamification, virtual reality, visual decision analytics, soft computing, logistics and supply chain management, machine learning and network analytics, streaming data analytics, etc. which now are core research themes in analytics.
-Challenges and issues of service industries, service transformation of strategies, digitalization of services, digital mobile services, smart service systems, smart cities, green IS, processes, organizations, systems and technologies form the Service Science.
+The first theme, Decision Analytics, focuses on decision making processes, analytics tools and supporting technologies which has collected papers on big data and analytics, machine learning, business and service analytics, gamification, virtual and augmented reality, visual decision analytics, soft computing, logistics and supply chain management, explainable AI, etc., which now are core research themes in analytics.
+Challenges and issues of service industries, service science, digitalization of services, digital mobile services, smart service systems, smart cities and communities, smart mobility services, social robots, etc. form the Service Science.

-In the 2020 HICSS, the DA/SS Track has stabilized at 20 mini-tracks:
+In the 2021 HICSS, the DA/SS Track has grown to 29 minitracks:

 - Analytics and Decision Support for Green IS and Sustainability Applications

-- Business Intelligence, Analytics and Cognitive Technologies for Industry - Specific Applications
+- Case Studies of Artificial Intelligence, Business Intelligence, Analytics Technologies for Industry Platforms

 - Service Analytics